mesosphere/marathon/docs/docs/external-volumes.md

 *   Volumes are namespaced by their storage provider.
 If you're using EBS, volumes created on the same AWS account share a namespace.
 Choose unique volume names to avoid conflicts.

-*   Docker apps with external volumes on DC/OS installations must use Docker 1.8 or later.
+*   * If you are using Docker, you must use a compatible Docker version.
+Refer to the [REX-Ray documentation][10] to learn which versions of Docker are compatible with the REX-Ray volume driver.

 *   If you are using Amazon's EBS, it is possible to create clusters in different availability zones (AZs).
 If you create a cluster with an external volume in one AZ and subsequently destroy that cluster, a new cluster may not have access to that external volume because it could be in a different AZ.